mendix/docs/ATS/general/introduction.md

 Users work in projects, they create and run test cases

 On the project level there are the roles of Project Administrator and Test Designer.
 The difference between the two is, that the Project Administrator can change the project settings and configure Selenium hbs and test applications.
-See ReferenceGuide_Configuration for more info.
+See [Configuration](../refguide-ats-1/configuratuion) for more info.